ytakefuji/counting-for-entomologists/README.md

 enter file name: pillbug.png

-bugcount asks you the file name.
+bugcount will ask you the file name.

 pillbug.png file is a target image for counting the number of bugs.